ErinMorelli/em-beer-manager/README.md

 * A "Beer List" widget for simply displaying your beers in sidebars
 * A "Recent Check-Ins" widget for displaying recent beer check-ins for your brewery on Untappd
 * Custom page display for beers and styles
+* [Experimental] Import your brewery's beers directly from Untappd

 ### Screenshots ###